List of Hill Street Blues characters: Other characters

+(Pronounced "Bern-steen.")
 Often faces off against Joyce Davenport in court.
 Recruited Davenport to the District Attorney's office in Season 5.
 Known to refer to himself as "Mrs. Bernstein's son" when making a point.
 In Season 6, Bernstein is part of Captain Furillo's commission on corruption, which secures indictments against more than three dozen officers and lays blame on Chief Daniels as well.
 He confesses his attraction to Joyce Davenport and kisses her in Season 7.
 Leaves Hill Street in the last episode for a private practice in Los Angeles.